logigearcorp/docs.testarchitect.com/content/user-guide/interface-definitions/class-mapping/class-maps-entity/_index.md

     -   role property \(WPF\)
     -   win type property \(Win32\)
-    -   class name property \(Silverlight\) **Restriction:** role argument is unavailable with iOS and Android applications.
+    -   class name property \(Silverlight\)
+{{<restriction>}} role argument is unavailable with iOS and Android applications.

 For example, the mapping entry below can be interpreted as “every control whose native class property is `System.Windows.Controls.Button`, and whose role is `button`, is mapped to TA class `button` ”:

 ![](/images/TA_Help/Images/Class_mapping_example.png)

-**Restriction:** No class mappings may be placed above the `PLATFORM WIN32` section.
+{{<restriction>}} No class mappings may be placed above the `PLATFORM WIN32` section.
 Doing so results in an error message.

-**Important:** As of version [7.2](/TA_ReleaseNotes/DITA_source/Whats_New_7.2.html) of TestArchitect Client, a new format of the $ Class Maps entity is in effect.
+{{<important>}} As of version [7.2](/TA_ReleaseNotes/DITA_source/Whats_New_7.2.html) of TestArchitect Client, a new format of the $ Class Maps entity is in effect.
 A pre-7.2 $ Class Maps is, upon creation, populated with TA's default mappings of native controls to built-in TA classes.
 With 7.2, a new $ Class Maps is empty - default TestArchitect mappings are relegated to a hidden system file.
 In TestArchitect [7.2](/TA_ReleaseNotes/DITA_source/Whats_New_7.2.html) and beyond, older $ Class Map's are automatically converted to the new format when you connect and log in to the repository \(see [Working with repositories](/TA_Help/Topics/Getting_started_overview_working_with_repositories.html)\).